janschill/hamburg-ventetid-history/README.md

-# Oslo Waiting Time Airport History
+# Hamburg Waiting Time Airport History

-Tracking the waiting time for security check at the Oslo airport using GitHub Actions.
+Tracking the waiting time for security check at the Hamburg airport using GitHub Actions.

 ## References